wavesjs/waves-loaders/README.md

 $ npm install -g grunt-cli
 ```

-Install all depencies in the module folder
+Install all dependencies in the module folder

 ```bash
 $ npm install